CPHS/OPHS Glossary of Terms

 Experimental Subject’s Bill of Rights:

-of medical experimentation.
-This list of rights must be written in
+experimentation.
+This list of rights must be written in a language in

 Expiration Date: